kakoiihito/Shift/README.md

   ### Overview

 > Shift is a vehicle  simulator made in the Godot 4.6 engine attempting to become the gold standard of vehicle simulation.
 Made by a broke highschool student interested in motorsports, This projects aims to understand vehicles at a deeper level.
-G-Shift was made as an alternative to other vehicle simulators open to anyone to improve, work on, use for projects, or personal use.
+Shift was made as an alternative to other vehicle simulators open to anyone to improve, work on, use for projects, or personal use.

   ### Highlights